 A Municipal Report

-W. S. Porter (aka O. Henry) wrote over 600 short stories, of which some critics consider this to be one of the best.
+O. Henry wrote over 600 short stories, of which some critics consider this to be one of the best.
 The plot involves what happens between the unnamed narrator, three main characters, and a torn dollar bill that keeps coming back to its original owner.
 The characters: Azalea Adair, a self-educated, gentle lady of the old South; Major Caswell, a cruel husband who treats her badly; and Uncle Caesar, a kind African-American man with a royal bearing who tries to help Azalea.
-Themes: pretense, pride, change, domestic violence, loyalty, self-learning and the power of imagination.
+Themes include: pretense, pride, change, domestic violence, loyalty, self-learning and the power of imagination.
 More…